js216/mp135_boot/remove_optee/README.md

 See section 10.8.1, "RCC secure configuration register (`RCC_SECCFGR`)", of the STM32MP135 reference manual for more information about the above printout.

+### Configure all clocks from Linux

+In this section, we explain how to configure all necessary system clocks directly from the Linux kernel, without the use of SMC calls to OP-TEE via the SCMI protocol.

+1. Disable `CONFIG_COMMON_CLK_SCMI` entry in the kernel configuration (under Device Drivers -> Common Clock Framework -> Clock driver controlled via SCMI interface).
+This prevents the inclusion of the SCMI clock driver (`clk-scmi.c`), and thereby the registration of unnecessary SCMI clocks.

+2. Patch the kernel clock driver for STM32 to include the clocks formerly managed by OP-TEE.
+This requires substantial changes in the kernel source tree under `drivers/clk/stm32`, as well as to the device DTS files in `arch/arm/boot/dts`.
+Rather than doing it manually, use the provided patch file `0004-add-stm32mp1-basic-clock-drivers.patch`.

+3. In TF-A, in file `plat/st/stm32mp1/bl2_plat_setup.c`, add the following lines at the end of `bl2_platform_setup()`:

+       /* Allow non-secure access to all RCC clocks */ mmio_write_32(stm32mp_rcc_base() + RCC_SECCFGR, 0);

+       /* Allow non-secure access to all RTC registers */
+       #define RTC_SECCFGR 0x20
+       mmio_write_32(RTC_BASE + RTC_SECCFGR, 0);

+   Alternatively, apply the patch `0002-unsecure-rcc-rtc.patch`.

 ### Disable Linux SMC calls (work in progress)

 Since clock and power configuration is done outside of OP-TEE, we need to